Social Media: | Twitter,

 I lead IT systems development for the National River Flow Archive at Wallingford, where we are developing and applying tools for managing and using river gauging station data.
 This includes time series data (such as flow and rainfall), gauging station metadata (on things like station history and measurement quality) and spatial datasets (catchment boundaries, gridded rainfall, etc.).

 I am co-chair of the Global Water Information Interest Group of the Research Data Alliance.
-I am a member of the Open Geospatial Consortium's Hydrology Domain Working Group, developing standards for water data transfer, including WaterML2.
+I am a member of the Open Geospatial Consortium's Hydrology Domain Working Group, who are developing standards for water data transfer, including WaterML2.

 I lead the systems for the COSMOS-UK project, streaming, processing and quality-controlling real-time data from telemetry and making it accessible via web-services.